MFarabi619/MFarabi619/README.md

 --->

-This readme is generated dynamically using a python script.
+This readme is generated dynamically using a Python script running on a GitHub Actions workflow.